 (1) Certain balance sheet amounts and related metrics have been updated to reflect the adoption of ASU 2015-03.
-See"Management's Discussion and Analysis-New Accounting Standards" for a more detailed discussion.
+See "-New Accounting Standards" for a more detailed discussion.

 (2) Purchase volume, or net credit sales, represents the aggregate amount of charges incurred on credit cards or other credit product accounts less returns during the period.
 Purchase volume includes activity related to our portfolios classified as held for sale.